MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-workbooks.md

 ---
-title: Monitor by using workbooks
+title: Monitor By Using Workbooks
 description: This article describes how you can monitor Azure Database for MySQL - Flexible Server by using Azure Monitor workbooks.
 author: code-sidd
 ms.author: sisawant
 ms.reviewer: maghan
-ms.date: 06/18/2024
+ms.date: 11/27/2024
 ms.service: azure-database-mysql
 ms.subservice: flexible-server
 ms.topic: conceptual